 The Flyers were competitive again in the late 2000s and have won, all told, eight conference championships and 16 division championships.

 Comcast Spectator owns 100% of the Philadelphia Flyers and has since 2016.
 Comcast is a Philly-based sports and entertainment company that also owns the Maine Mariners of the ECHL, the Philadelphia Wings of the National Lacrosse League, the Philadelphia Fusion of the Overwatch League, and used to own the NBA’s Philadelphia 76ers.
 The company also owns and manages the Wells Fargo Center where the Flyers and Sixers play.

 The company was formed in 1974 by former Flyers founder and chairman Ed Snider, who died in April 2016.

-According to Forbes, the Flyers are worth $800 million, making them seventh in the NHL in terms of value.
-The New York Rangers are first at $1.65 billion, more than twice what the Flyers are worth.
+According to Forbes, the Flyers are worth $1.25 billion, making them eighth in the NHL in terms of value.
+The New York Rangers are first at $2.2 billion.

 The Flyers have retired six jerseys, including